 The airflow on the Wotofo Flow tank is something to write home about, providing an exceptionally smooth vape with my 80VG DIY liquids.
 Its utterly smooth and, when open, incredibly ample.
-A draw on open flow is marginally more effort than a breath of fresh air, only, this provided a mouthful of really rich flavor that I didn’t expect from these lower wattage coils.
+A draw on open flow is marginally more effort than a breath of fresh air, only, this provided a mouthful of really rich flavour that I didn’t expect from these lower wattage coils.

-I vaped the tank at 60W for some time, taking long draws in succession to see how the tank held up, almost no heating up and definitely one of the most flavorsome 60W vapes around.
+I vaped the tank at 60W for some time, taking long draws in succession to see how the tank held up, almost no heating up and definitely one of the most flavoursome 60W vapes around.
 With huge cloud for this wattage, nice job!

 One of the markers for me is the amount of condensation I see on the inside of the drip tip, I can tell this one is doing more work for its wattage than many other sub-tanks in this range.

 The tank consumes juice a little quicker than your average under-60W vape, on account of its above average performance.